The best hotels in Pai

 Spend a little more and stay somewhere with actual space: a riverside cottage at Rim Pai, a treehouse platform north of town, or a valley-view villa at Pai Carnival in Mae Hi.
 The difference between a $75 Walking Street bunk and a $130 riverside room isn't just comfort.
 It changes what you remember about the whole trip.

-Pai's best neighborhoods
+Pai's best hotel regions

 Riverside is where you want to be.
 The Mae Nam Pai runs right through town and the best mid-range and luxury hotels cluster along its banks.
 If you're watching spend, Walking Street is fine. just know you're trading quiet mornings for convenience.